-The Luxury Institute is considered the trusted partner for providing research, training and elite business solutions for top tier Luxury brands.
+We are Luxury Institute is considered the trusted partner for providing research, training and elite business solutions for top tier luxury brands.
 With a global network of executives and experts in the high-end segment, the institute offers powerful solutions based on its educational system based on emotional intelligence.
 It is about expertise, humanity and trustworthiness in order to establish lasting business and personal relationships.

 Founder and CEO of the Luxury Institute is Milton Pedraza, who is the Luxury industry always enriched and promoted with his innovative, practical and humanistic insights, reveals in an exclusive interview what luxury will mean in the future, which trends will revolutionize the industry and which success factors will be top-class Premium brands should set nowadays.

 Founder & CEO Luxury Institute Milton Pedraza

 When it comes to trends, the luxury industry often positions itself as a pioneer

 According to our global network of experts, health and wellness are the fastest growing segments in the luxury industry.
 The two areas are growing exponentially, particularly because of COVID-19 and the associated consumer needs.
 With more mindfulness, the need for security through health and relaxation and well-being through wellness increases.
 In response to this social development, the luxury industry is leading the way with trends.

 Luxury means satisfaction of needs

 We see more and more concierge medicine.
 That means medicine beyond annual check-ups or urgent matters - treatments are carried out proactively instead of reactively.
 And since COVID-19 causes a lot of stress, wellness is proactive medicine.
 The result: Beauty Appointments are fully booked across America.
 Triggered by the psychological and physical desire to relax and to be touched.
 After all, a human touch can increase physical and mental well-being.